ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/documents-and-collections.markdown

 3.  **Documents**:
   *  The list of documents within the selected collection
   *  Each **column** corresponds to a _property_ in the document JSON
-  *  Documents are ordered by the time they were last modified
+  *  Documents are ordered by the time they were last modified, from newest to oldest
 {PANEL/}

 {PANEL}